cloudfoundry/cnb2cf/README.md

   - `version` The CNB `version` found in the `order.toml`
   - `uri` A remote uri path to the cnb `tgz` archive eg. `S3`
   - `sha256` The sha256 of the `tgz` archive
-- `groups` This is analogous to the `order.toml` in the v3 buildpack spec(LINKHERE) sans the CNB `version` which is not required
+- `groups` This is analogous to the `order.toml` in the [v3 buildpack spec](https://github.com/buildpack/spec/blob/master/platform.md) sans the CNB `version` which is not required

 **Note**
 `groups` defines how to run the CNB's so all CNB's in `groups` **must** exist in the `buildpacks` section

 **Example shim.yml**

-This example config creates a buildpack using the python-cnb(link) and pip-cnb(link) Buildpacks
+This example config creates a CF buildpack using the [python](https://github.com/cloudfoundry/python-cnb) and [pip](https://github.com/cloudfoundry/pip-cnb) Cloud Native Buildpacks

 ```
 ---